Hisham ibn al-Hakam: Accusations of heresy

+Reported debates

 On Imamate

 Hisham wrote many books concerning the subject of the Imamate, and scholars of his time regarded him as the defender of the doctrine of "Imamate" and the "eye of the shiite" as he was a watchful protector of those who apposed imamat.

 It is said that once a Syrian came to the Imam and he made some of his disciples to discuss with him in turn.
 Finally, the Imam turned his face to the Syrian and said: "If you like, you could also discuss with this young man - Hisham."
 The man addressed Hisham rudely and said, "O boy!
 If you have anything to say about the Imamate of your Imam, tell me?"
 Hisham, while shivering from anger said, "O sir, has your Lord created the human beings in vain and left them without any leader and guide?"
 The Syrian replied: "the Kind Creator is generous towards His servants and is not neglectful of them."
 Hisham said, "If it is just as you say, then describe the conditions of their leadership and guidance."
 The Syrian replied, "God has appointed His Hujjat (Guide) for the human beings, so that they might not dispute among themselves and not separate from each other.
 Rather they must love each other and come to friendly terms between themselves.
 The guide must explain the commandments of the Creator for them."

 Hisham asked: "Who is that guide and leader?"
 The Syrian replied: "The Prophet of God."
 Hisham said: "When the Prophet left this world, who became responsible for the guidance of these people?"
 The Syrian replied: "The Quran and the traditions of the Prophet."
 Hisham said: "Today, it is a very long time since the death of the Prophet.
 Do you think the Book and the traditions alone can solve the disputes?"
 He replied: "Yes, of course, they are enough and sufficient."
 Hisham said: "If it is just as you say, then why do you and I dispute and why have you travelled such a long way from Syria?..."